mustafa-qamaruddin/java-grpc-playground/README.md

 is complicated, and accurately reproducing that complexity with mocks is very hard.
 You will be better off and write less code by using InProcessTransport instead.
 -- [gRPC Unit Test](https://github.com/grpc/grpc-java/blob/master/examples/README.md#unit-test-examples)

-TODO how did the test pass the interceptor for authentication?